 People who don’t have a lot of time in their hands:

 Whether they are working from home or are regularly reporting to the office for work, people with time constraints will find robot vacuums with dirt disposal very helpful.
-Instead of having to look after their robot while it is cleaning to look out for indicators that the dust bin is already full or ensure that the dust bin does not overflow, they can just check the disposal in the charging base once a month or so.
-This takes off cleaning time in their hands that they can use to do other things.
+Instead of looking after their robot while it is cleaning to look out for indicators that the dust bin is already full or ensure that the dust bin does not overflow, they can just check the disposal in the charging base once a month or so.
+This takes cleaning time off their hands that they can use to do other things.

 People who are not always at home: